-9 Healthy Ways to Support a Friend in Recovery From an Eating Disorder
+9 Healthy Ways to Support a Friend in Recovery from an Eating Disorder

 Normally, distractions get a bad wrap, but if you notice a friend is struggling to eat, ask if you can help.
 Maybe it’s something you’ve done before or perhaps it’s something as simple as showing them a cute video of puppies—seriously.

-Roberts says that often times, when anyone is struggling with intrusive thoughts or anxiety, a distraction away from the topic helps them come back to it with less anxiety.
+Roberts says that often times when anyone is struggling with intrusive thoughts or anxiety, a distraction from the topic helps them come back to it with less anxiety.

-“Don’t force them to eat, or act frustrated.
-If you notice that this behavior is frequent and you are concerned, this is when you say something.
-‘Hey, I’ve noticed that when we are together, you’re not eating.
+“Don’t force them to eat or act frustrated.
+If you notice that this behavior is frequent and you are concerned, this is when you say something: ‘Hey, I’ve noticed that when we are together, you’re not eating.
 I don’t want to be your therapist—and as your friend I’m concerned because want you to feel good.
 How can I help?’”

 Use the Sandwich Technique